8JP8/MODSI-WebApp/README.md

    - Choose between launching your current configuration or joining an existing visualization

 4. **Data Format**:
-   - The application accepts structured JSON data organized by departments
+   - The application accepts structured JSON data organized by departments (see the [API Repository](https://github.com/8JP8/MODSI-SQLRestAPI))
-   - See `src/data/sampleVisualization.json` for an example data format

 ## Technical Details